munificent/craftinginterpreters/book/a-virtual-machine.md

 return from the current Lox function, but we don't have functions yet, so we'll repurpose it temporarily to end the execution.

-Let's go ahead and support our one other instruction:
+Let's go ahead and support our one other instruction.

 ^code op-constant (1 before, 1 after)

 We don't have enough machinery in place yet to do anything useful with a constant.
 For now, we'll just print it out so we interpreter hackers can see what's going on inside our VM.
-That call to `printf()` necessitates an include:
+That call to `printf()` necessitates an include.

 ^code vm-include-stdio (1 after)

-We also have a new macro to define:
+We also have a new macro to define.

 ^code read-constant (1 before, 2 after)

-`READ_CONSTANT()` reads the next byte from the bytecode, treats the resulting number as an index, and looks up the corresponding location in the chunk's constant table.
+`READ_CONSTANT()` reads the next byte from the bytecode, treats the resulting number as an index, and looks up the corresponding Value in the chunk's constant table.
 In later chapters, we'll add a few more instructions with operands that refer to constants, so we're setting up this helper macro now.

 Like the previous `READ_BYTE` macro, `READ_CONSTANT` is only used inside `run()`.
 To make that scoping more explicit, the macro definitions themselves